davestewart/axios-actions/docs/classes/ApiGroup.md

 Events (call success or failure) can be handled in three ways:

+- per instance
+- per action
 - per call
-- per group of actions
-- per action

 ### Per-instance